spyip/react-film/README.md

 [![npm version](https://badge.fury.io/js/react-film.svg)](https://badge.fury.io/js/react-film) [![Build Status](https://travis-ci.org/spyip/react-film.svg?branch=master)](https://travis-ci.org/spyip/react-film)

-React component for showing carousel just like a film strip.
-It is lightweight and focus on performance.
+HTML component for showing carousel just like a film strip.
+It is lightweight and focus on performance and accessibility.
+It is built on top of React and can be used without React.

 This project scaffolding is from [react-component-template](https://github.com/compulim/react-component-template).